 Are your best behaved employees also your worst behaved?

 Speaking at the re:Work 2016 event, Jared Valdron, a graduate researcher in I/O Psychology at the University of Waterloo, described how a model citizen could transform into a workplace deviant.
-Valdron’s study found that abuse of supervision can be responsible for turning the most engaged employees into the most destructive.
+Valdron’s study found that abusive supervision can be responsible for turning the most engaged employees into the most destructive.

 What can you do to prevent this from happening in your organization?
 Focus on reducing perceived supervisory abuse by clarifying roles and responsibilities with employees and setting realistic performance expectations, Valdron said.
 With small changes, you can turn deviants into model citizens once again.